vmware/vks-validated-solutions/VKS Migrations/vSphere CSI K8s to VKS/OCP-VKS-migration-example.md

 echo "Pods are gone.
 Deleting PVC..." oa delete pvc $PVC_NAME
 ```
-## register the volume on the supervisor this will create the corresponding supervisor PV and PVC
+## Register the volume on the supervisor this will create the corresponding supervisor PV and PVC
 ```
 sup apply -f - << EOF
 apiVersion: cns.vmware.com/v1alpha1